vekatze/neut/book/src/overview.md

 _Neut translates a type into a function_ that knows how to copy/discard the values of the type.
 By using those functions, every variable is copied/discarded so that it is used exactly once.

-For example, if a variable is used twice, conceptually, a translation like below will happen:
+For example, if a variable is used twice, a translation like the below will happen:

 ```neut
 let xs: list(a) = [value-1, value-2] in